-For many years, Tom Kite was the all-time leading money winner on tour with more than $6.5 million.
+For many years, Tom Kite was the all-time leading money winner on tour.
 That was not bad for someone who was legally blind without glasses.
 Kite was “Mr. Consistency” on Tour, winning at least one tournament, with the exception of 1988, every year from 1981-1990.

-Tom grew up at the Austin Country Club course, taking lessons from the renowned Harvey Penick.
+Tom grew up at Austin Country Club, taking lessons from the renowned Harvey Penick.
 Kite and Ben Crenshaw were teammates at Texas and led the Longhorns to two national collegiate championships.
 Tom and Ben shared NCAA medalist honors in 1973.

 Birthplace: McKinney, Texas